 Stock Acquired Before September 27, 2010

 2. 75% gain exclusion for stock acquired after February 17, 2009 and before September 28, 2010.
-There are AMT tax consequences for stock that does not qualify for 100% tax-free gain exclusion and the tax rate on the gain not excluded is taxed at 28%.
+There are Alternative Minimum Tax (AMT) consequences for stock that does not qualify for 100% tax-free gain exclusion and the tax rate on the eligible gain not excluded is taxed at 28%.

 The following chart provides details on the effective tax rate as a result of the partial exclusion:

 |Aug.
 11, 1993 to Feb.
 17, 2009

 |Feb.
 18, 2009 to Sept.
 27, 2010

 |Sept.
 28, 2010 to Present

 A taxpayer creates her business on July 10, 2011, and she contributes property in exchange for all issued shares.
 The value of the property contributed at the time of issuance is $200,000.
 Almost five years later, her business is worth $7M.
 If she sells her business before July 10, 2016, then her taxable gain on sale is at least $1,360,000 (($7M – $200k) x 20%).
 If she sells after July 10, 2016, then her tax liability will be $0.

-Alternatively, if she sells after July 10, 2016 when her business is worth $20M, then the gain over $10M is taxed at long term capital gain rates.
+Alternatively, if she sells after July 10, 2016, when her business is worth $20M, then the gain over $10M is taxed at long-term capital gain rates.

-Takeaways for Tax-Free Sale of Business
+Takeaways for a Tax-Free Sale of Your Business

 IRC Section 1202 may provide a substantial tax benefit for the sale of your business.
 Or, if you’re starting a new business, it may be a good reason to start your business as a C-Corporation.
 However, there are many limitations and requirements, not all listed in this article, so we recommend careful planning to maximize the benefit.